 Along with Jean-George Vongerichten and Eric Ripert, Daniel Boulud is one of the true titans of that O.G. crew, having been a fixture of the city's fine-dining scene for nearly three decades.
 Beginning at the legendary Le Cirque, where he won a James Beard Award for Best Chef of New York City in 1993, the Lyon-born chef opened his Upper East Side flagship, Restaurant Daniel, in 1998 and has since built a French-American empire that stretches from Miami to Singapore.

 Like Jay Z, Boulud has managed to go global without losing the swagger—or NYC fan base—that made him a star in the first place.
-His high-end restaurants remain bastions of haute French cooking, anchored by the city's most impressive charcuterie program and a deep reverence for classic Old World recipes (many of which are cataloged in stunning detail in the chef's most recent book with Bill Buford, My French Cuisine).
+His high-end restaurants remain bastions of haute-French cooking, anchored by a world-class charcuterie program and a deep reverence for classic Old World recipes (many of which are cataloged in stunning detail in the chef's most recent book with Bill Buford, My French Cuisine).

 Every chef is remembered for a few dishes, even if he creates thousands of them.

 But, perhaps most impressively, Boulud has proved adept at staying perpetually relevant.
 His notorious DB Burger—a French take on the American classic, packed with red wine-braised short rib and foie gras—effectively launched the trend for gourmet patties, and his reputation as a Gallic party machine has made him a dependable fixture in food-blog culture (on any given night, you might find him snapping selfies with Sammy Hagar, or cooking a surprise dinner for Wylie Dufresne while tied to Danny Bowien).